Kaushik-Kishor/movie-recommender/README.md

 - Movie selection from a dropdown
 - Recommends 5 similar movies
-- 🖼Displays posters using TMDb API
+- Displays posters using TMDb API
 - Uses cosine similarity on vectorized movie data
 - Built with Streamlit for a user-friendly interface